What’s at Stake

 Earthjustice is representing many of these fenceline communities in a lawsuit to get oil refineries to clean up their dirty ways.

 In Port Arthur, TX, babies start life with a higher risk for cancer and other diseases, thanks in no small part to the numerous dirty oil refineries that also reside in Port Arthur.
 More than a hundred communities across the country, often home to low-income residents and people of color, face similar dangers.

 Refineries can do a lot to clean up their pollution and reduce the toxic burden shouldered by people living on the other side of facility fences.
 Modern pollution control technology exists and is widely available.
-Yet, industry largely refuses to voluntarily clean up its pollution until the EPA sets mandatory safeguards.

 In September 2015, the EPA released new air standards, tightening restrictions on the pollution oil refineries can emit, reducing the health risks millions of Americans face from breathing toxic air.

 The new rule establishes first-ever national “fenceline” monitoring requirements that direct refineries to install air monitors “on the fence” where pollution leaves oil refinery property and pours into neighboring communities.
 The monitors will measure the dangerous pollutant, benzene, and if benzene is too high, refineries will be required to take action to reduce their emissions.

 Some 150 petroleum refineries nationwide spew out more than 20,000 tons of hazardous air pollutants each year, including chemicals linked to cancer such as benzene and toluene.
 According to the EPA, the new rule reduces cancer risk and the threats of other health hazards significantly for more than one million Americans by preventing thousands of tons of toxins from being released into the air every year.